Financial Aid Appeals

 circumstance and your plan for improvement.

 If you receive an email that your appeal has been approved, you will generally see your scholarship applied to your account within five business days.
 If your appeal is denied, or if you choose not to appeal, you will not be eligible to continue to receive your institutional scholarship.
 You will not have the opportunity to appeal again until one year has passed.
 You will need to continue to meet all scholarship requirements, in the meantime.
 For example, you will need to enroll full-time each fall and spring semester and you will need to work on raising your GPA to the required level, if applicable.
-(However, you will not be required to complete service hours during any semester in which you are not receiving the scholarship.)

 If you lost eligibility for your institutional scholarship because you didn't meet GPA requirements, you may regain eligibility by bringing your GPA back up to the required level (generally 2.8 or 3.0, depending on the type of scholarship).
 You will then need to notify the MT One Stop by submitting a new Institutional Scholarship Appeal Form, and checking the box that indicates you are now meeting the GPA requirement.